Stay in reformed EU, British car industry body tells Cameron

 Prime Minister David Cameron, who has promised to renegotiate Britain's EU ties ahead of a vote by the end of 2017, favours staying in a reformed EU but has said he rules nothing out if he cannot get the changes he wants.

-All major British car brands, including Jaguar Land Rover , Mini and Bentley, are foreign-owned with their parent companies enjoying the benefits of tariff-free trade within the 28-member bloc.
+All major British car brands, including Jaguar Land Rover, Mini and Bentley (VOWG_p.DE), are foreign-owned with their parent companies enjoying the benefits of tariff-free trade within the 28-member bloc.

 The Society of Motor Manufacturers and Traders commissioned a report last year before it was certain a referendum would take place which showed that 92 percent of members believed their business was better off in a reformed EU.